gburgett/dallas-albania-connection/src/events/2018-03-27-team-meeting-2.md

 date: 2018-04-08T22:09:00.000Z
 link: ''
 ---
-Time for Team Meeting 2!
-We're meeting in the Loft today.

-* Equipping: The gospel and how to start conversations
-* Memory verses: John 10:10, John 17:3
-* Team time: Testimony sharing
+Meeting in the Loft!
+Equipping: The gospel and how to start conversations.
+Memory verses: John 10:10, John 17:3.
+Team time: Testimony sharing.